Mulgaroon Forest Regeneration Project

 Project Information:

-The Mulgaroon Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located on the "Mulgaroon" pastoral station, approximately 95km northwest of Cobar and 120km southwest of Bourke in western New South Wales.
-Registered in April 2015, the project covers a substantial area of roughly 21,693 hectares.
-The region is part of the state's extensive rangelands, traditionally utilized for grazing livestock such as sheep and cattle, as well as the harvesting of wild goats.
+The Mulgaroon Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located at Mulgaroon Station, approximately 95km northwest of Cobar and 120km southwest of Bourke in New South Wales.
+Registered on April 7, 2015, the project covers a total area of 21,693 hectares.
+The station is situated off the Kidman Highway, placing it within the Shire of Cobar, a region deeply rooted in pastoral history.